 Passover icing sugar and grated chocolate to garnish (non-obligatory)

 Preheat oven to 350ºF.
 Place egg whites in a large bowl of an electric mixer and convey them to room temperature.
-Beat whites on excessive velocity, step by step, adding 1/2 cup sugar.
-Beat until stiff, about eight to ten mins.
+Step by step, beat whites on excessive velocity, adding 1/2 cup sugar.
+Beat until stiff, about eight to ten minutes.
 Set aside.
 In another big bowl (or food processor), beat egg yolks with the remaining 1/2 cup of sugar till nicely mixed.
 Add oil and beat until light.
 Add pudding blend and potato starch and blend just until blended.
 The battery gets very thick.

-Using a rubber spatula, gently fold whites into yolk mixture, simply until whites disappear.
+Using a rubber spatula, gently fold whites into the yolk mixture until the whites disappear.
 Make sure to fold in thick batter at the bottom of the bowl.
-Pour batter into an ungreased 10-inch tube pan, ideally one with a removable backside.
+Pour batter into an ungreased 10-inch tube pan, ideally with a removable backside.
 (See Tip underneath.)
 Bake at 350ºF for 1 hour.
 Immediately invert the pan and cool completely.
-Use a bendy metal spatula (or a knife) to loosen cake from sides, center tube, and backside of pan.
-Remove cake cautiously from pan and transfer to a cake platter.
+Use a bendy metal spatula (or a knife) to loosen the cake from the sides, center tube, and backside of the pan.
+Remove the cake cautiously from the pan and transfer it to a cake platter.
 If preferred, sprinkle lightly with icing sugar and grated chocolate.